 The one thing to realize is that each and every infestation is different from others.
 Here we’ll take you through how to identify the bugs as bed bugs and then eradicating them for good.
 There are clear steps and education here.

 Bed bugs get their name from the fact that they are found in the bed.
-However, they’re adventurous creatures and very seasoned travellers.
+However, they’re adventurous creatures and very seasoned travelers.
 They adapt to any environment that they can get to through a nice, warm and comfortable mode of transportation like luggage.

 They love to conserve energy and like to stay nice and close to the blood meal host that is your body.
 They can’t fly or jump they only crawl at a very slow pace and will stay close to you.